 C6ISR is a combination of exponential disruptive technologies of game changing small ideas with a big physical and psychological impact.
 These technologies have a dual civil-military application, a Tri Service flavor, align for a joint and integrated military applications and create a paradigm shift in the character of warfare, and design, means, and methods of war fighting, thereby creating an asymmetric advantage through application military power.
 In the recent past there is an ongoing arms race based on disruptive technologies for military applications, with USA, Russia and China in the lead.
-The 2018 US National Defence Strategy has echoed the view that the US national security will likely be affected by rapid technological advancements and the changing character of war,New technologies include advanced computing, "big data" analytics, artificial intelligence, autonomy, robotics, directed energy, hypersonics, and biotechnology-the very technologies that ensure said, there is a need for India to identify disruptive technologies, their military applications and a capability matrix based on a work time for acquisition/ research, design, development and induction plan.
+The 2018 US National Defence Strategy has echoed the view that the US national security will likely be affected by rapid technological advancements and the changing character of war,New technologies include advanced computing, "big data" analytics, artificial intelligence, autonomy, robotics, directed energy, hypersonics, and biotechnology-the very technologies that ensure we will be able to fight and win the wars of the future......"4.
+That said, there is a need for India to identify disruptive technologies, their military applications and a capability matrix based on a work time for acquisition/ research, design, development and induction plan.
 This could be based on a capability based mission priority programme akin to Indian Integrated Guided Missiles Development Programme.
 The intent should be to achieve technology sovereignty over the next decade.

-3 Gupta Shekhar, How drones helped Azerbaijan defeat Armenia, and the implications for future modern warfare, The Print, Nov14, 2020
+Gupta Shekhar, How drones helped Azerbaijan defeat Armenia, and the implications for future modern warfare, The Print, Nov14, 2020